-APR 260 AUDIO SYSTEM TECHNOLOGY (4 Credits)
+APR 260 AUDIO SYSTEM TECHNOLOGY (4 credits)

-In this course, students are introduced to component level analog circuitry, including amplifiers, patchbays, consoles, and outboard gear.
+In this course, students are introduced to component-level analog circuitry.
 Students explore the installation, maintenance, and troubleshooting of both analog and computer-based digital audio workstation software and components.
 Students are challenged to solve a variety of real-world technical problems that often arise in the audio industry.